MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/overview-mac-preview.md

 If you have questions about Office LTSC for Mac 2021 (Preview) or want to provide additional feedback, go to the [Office LTSC Commercial Preview forum](https://answers.microsoft.com/lang/msoffice/forum/msoffice_LTSC) on Microsoft Community.

 > [!NOTE]
-> When Office 2021 Standard for Mac is released later this year, it will have five years of Mainstream Support.
+> When Office LTSC Standard for Mac 2021 is released later this year, it will have five years of Mainstream Support.
 There won’t be any Extended Support available after the five years of Mainstream Support ends.